trimstray/nginx-admins-handbook/doc/RULES.md

   > You should always enable core dumps when your NGINX instance receive an unexpected error or when it crashed.

+  > Also keep in mind other debugging and troubleshooting tools such as `strace` (note: `strace` pausing the target process for each syscall so that the debugger can read state.
+And doing this twice: when the syscall begins, and when it ends) on the worker process, tracing `read/readv/write/writev/close/shutdown` calls.

 ###### Example

 ```nginx